ADesprets/cp4i-install/README.md

 Objectives here:

-1 Bien documenté et partagé sur github
+1 Good quality documentation and shared in GitHub

-2 Automatisée mais avec la possibilité toujours de choisir facilement ce que l'on veut faire, idempotent
+2 Automation but customizable easily to choose what is needed, idempotent

-3 Installation, configuration initiale, configuration avancée
+3 Installation, initial configuration, Advanced configuration

 This manual shows how the setup of the following components using one script: